OctopusDeploy/blog/blog/2020-08/github-codespaces-private-preview/index.md

 metaImage:
 bannerImage:
 tags:
- -
+ - DevOps
 ---

 There are many source control systems, but let’s face it, GitHub is arguably the most popular.

 GitHub recently stepped their game up in the CI/CD space by introducing GitHub Actions, and at Microsoft Build 2020, they introduced [GitHub Codespaces](https://github.com/features/codespaces).

-GitHub Codespaces is like Visual Studio Codespaces, which is VS Code in a UI, except with GitHub Codespaces it’s built into GitHub.
-This of course provides a one-stop-shop for all your development needs.
+GitHub Codespaces is like Visual Studio Codespaces, which is VS Code in a UI, except with GitHub Codespaces, it’s built into GitHub, which provides a one-stop-shop for all your development needs.

 In this blog post, I’ll walk through the private beta and how to use it if you’ve been accepted into the beta program.